 Joining Jack is to invest £10,000 as part of £20,000 project to develop an adult Neuromuscular Complex Care Centre in the North East (NMCCC NE).

 Adults with DMD have complex care needs and often face difficulties having to attend many different appointments with different specialists.
 The National Hospital for Neurology and Neurosurgery, Queen Square, London, developed a new service model to improve the quality of care for patients by better coordinating their care.
 They opened the UK’s first Neuromuscular Complex Care Centre in September 2014.Duchenne UK would like to see this model rolled out across the UK.

 Patients will be admitted for a short stay at the unit during which they will be able to coordinate appointments with a range of specialists depending on their specific care requirements.
 This could include neurologists, respiratory and critical care consultants, cardiologist, gastroenterologist, clinical psychologist, physiotherapist, speech and language therapist, dietician and specialist nurses.

-Increasing evidence, including NICE guidance, suggests that with co-ordinated, high quality, multisystem, multidisciplinary care, life-expectancy is significantly increased.
+Increasing evidence, including NICE guidance, suggests that with strong>co-ordinated, high quality, multisystem, multidisciplinary care, life-expectancy is significantly increased.